prateekiiest/academic-kickstart/content/author/admin/_index.md

 "People enjoy the interaction on the Internet, and the feeling of belonging to a group that does something interesting: that’s how some software projects are born." - Linus Torvalds

+This quote somehow summarizes my work and motivation.

-A computer science undergrad, soon to be graduating this year.
-An Open Source Software Developer and Advocate.
-I have been involved in open source contributions to organisations like FOSSASIA, Linux Foundation and NASA Open Source Software as an intern.
+Hi, I am a computer science undergrad, soon to be graduating this year.

+Throughout my undergraduate, I have been a passionate supporter of open source software.
+For me any software feels like a way to channelize one's thoughts and ideas into a form of creative expression.
+Internships with both FOSSASIA, Linux Foundation as a software developer intern during my pre-final year encouraged this passion.and NASA Open Source Software as an intern.
 Like to dwell between research and software.